zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 ### Periodic heartbeat (call) to the API ML Discovery Service

-Eureka clients must renew their registration lease by sending heartbeats to Eureka discovery service.
+Eureka clients must renew their registration lease by sending heartbeats to the Eureka discovery service.
 The lease renewal heartbeat informs the Eureka server that the instance is still alive.
-If the server hasn't receive a renewal for 90 seconds, it removes the instance from its registry.
+If the server does not receive a renewal in 90 seconds, it removes the instance from its registry.
-API ML discoverable services benefit from automatic heartbeats send by the EurekaClient instance, integrated in the API ML enabler.
+API ML discoverable services benefit from automatic heartbeats sent by the EurekaClient instance, integrated in the API ML enabler. <font color = "red"> How do API ML discoverable services benefit? </font>

-The EurekaClient sends a heartbeat every 30 seconds (configurable).
+**Note:**

-It is advisable not to change the renewal interval since the server uses that information to determine if there is a wide spread problem with the client to server communication.
+The default interval of the EurekaClient heartbeat is one evry 30 seconds.

-**Note:** We recommend that the interval for the heartbeat is no longer than 30 seconds.
+This is a configurable setting, however, we do not recommend changing this interval.
+The server uses that information to determine if there is a widespread problem with the client to server communication.
+If you choose to reconfigure the heartbeat setting, we recommend that the interval for the heartbeat is no longer than 30 seconds.

 The heartbeat is issued by EurekaClient using `PUT` HTTP method in the following format: